-Why does home health care providers need insurance in Massachusetts?
+Why do home health care providers need insurance in Massachusetts?

 Home health aides are able to work with the elderly, disabled, and chronically ill.
 These patients can live comfortably and safely in their own homes thanks to the services you offer.
 You could be sued or subject to costly liability.

 Accidents can happen and you might need to compensate the patient or their families.
 These lawsuits and claims can be costly.
 These lawsuits can quickly drain your finances and could even endanger your career.
-Massachusetts home care insurance helps caregivers and home health agencies protect their finances.
+Home care insurance in Massachusetts helps caregivers and home health agencies protect their finances.

 Did you know?